 A wannabe spy in an eastern European country happens upon an operation of the MI team.
 But, in a cleaver twist, as this amateur's dreams of becoming a super sleuth turn to greed the MI team manipulates him and government security forces to accomplish their mission and their escape.

 Season 5, Episode 10: Hunted21 November 1970

-A picture perfect extraction mission in an white dominated African country goes suddenly awry when an interrogator arrives unexpectedly.
+A picture perfect extraction mission in a white dominated African country goes suddenly awry when an interrogator arrives unexpectedly.
 A well disguised member of the MI team is wounded but is aided by an angel of mercy with a secret past and reward seeking friend.
-As their fondness for each other grows Paris serves as an all too convincing decoy while the rest of the team searches for their lost comrade.
+As their fondness for each other grows, Paris serves as an all too convincing decoy while the rest of the team searches for their lost comrade.

 Season 5, Episode 11: The Rebel28 November 1970